 1. It’s born in mobile.

 You may think of mobile and branch as two separate service channels, but our mobile devices have become an extension of us.
 Not only do your customers have their mobile devices with them when they visit a branch — your staff can also leverage mobile devices to make the branch banking experience more cohesive.

 Traditionally, lending officers, tellers and other branch personnel have been locked to a desktop machine.
-But in the same way that retail stores are increasingly outfitting sales staff with mobile devices that can help them look up customers’ account details and perform transactions anywhere in the store, financial institutions need to become mobile-centric.
+But in the same way that retail stores are increasingly outfitting sales staff with mobile devices such as tablets that can help them look up customers’ account details and perform transactions anywhere in the store, financial institutions need to become mobile-centric.

 Your workforce should be able to access work portals and information; deliver marketing, product and inventory information to customers; access CRM data; complete transactions; and authenticate transactions by interacting with the customer’s device.